combs/Arduino-Watchdog-Handler/README.md

 Install the library, then:

 	#include "Watchdog.h"
+	#include <avr/wdt.h>

-In your setup routine, call:
+In your setup routine, add this as the very first line:

+	wdt_disable();

+Then when you're ready for a periodic function to start running, call:

 	setup_watchdog(WDTO_1S);